 Why Is Usability Testing Important?

 Put simply, usability refers to how easy a digital product is to use.
-Usability testing determines if your real-world user does find your product easy to navigate, understand, and use to solve their problems or reach their objectives.
+Usability testing determines if your real-world user finds your product easy to navigate, understand, and use to solve their problems or reach their objectives.

 1. Detecting Usability Issues